dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T78: Child welfare is paramount and requires a stable environment.
+### T78: It’s crucial to prioritize children's best interests, including a loving and stable home.

 |Support|
 |---|